-If you arrive more than 15 minutes late, you may be recorded as absent.
-If such a penalty is imposed, you will be informed verbally at the end of class and advised in writing within 24 hours.
+If you arrive more than 15 minutes late for either the web component or the seminar, you may be recorded as absent.
+If such a penalty is imposed, you will be informed verbally at the end of class and advised in writing within 48 hours.
 Attempts to falsify attendance records will be treated as student misconduct under the Student Misconduct Procedures.